 Thus, the resources for the operation and maintenance of agency wide computer systems are include here.
-Expenses to VITA to operate the agency's mainframe operation and two local area networks in order to provide computer technology to all programs of the agency, and to assist the department in carrying out its administrative and financial management functions are included in this service area.
+Expenses to VITA to operate the agency's mainframe operation and local area networks in order to provide computer technology to all programs of the agency, and to assist the department in carrying out its administrative and financial management functions are included in this service area.
 The activities conducted here support the agency to address the critical issue relating to maximizing agency productivity through technology and new work procedures.
 This is accomplished through the computer systems which are developed and maintained for agency program and operational support areas which rely on agency automated systems to conduct daily operations.

-In order to reduce administrative expenses for the department relating to the payment of certain categories of expenses, the agency budgets for these expenses in program 599; as opposed to budgeting for these items in each of the ten programs of the agency and then subsequently having to charge payments on a prorated basis to each of these programs during the fiscal year.
+In order to reduce administrative expenses for the department relating to the payment of certain categories of expenses, the agency budgets for these expenses in program 599; as opposed to budgeting for these items in each of the programs of the agency and then subsequently having to charge payments on a prorated basis to each of these programs during the fiscal year.
 Categories of the expenses budgeted and paid from this service area include operation and maintenance expenses of regional offices and laboratories throughout the state; payment for insurances as billed by the Division of Risk Management in the Department of Treasury; telecommunications expenses for the agency both in Richmond and in its field offices and laboratories; program, laboratory, and general office supplies; and postage.
 Additionally, resources for transfer funds appropriated to VDACS, to pay general fund rent expenses to the Department of General Services for space occupied by the agency on Capitol Square and the Consolidated Laboratory Building are included here.

-This service area includes the positions and related resources which establish the Division Director's Offices in the agency's three program divisions - Animal and Food Industry Services, Consumer Protection, and Marketing.
+This service area includes the positions and related resources which establish the Division Director's Offices in the agency's three large program divisions - Animal and Food Industry Services, Consumer Protection, and Marketing.
 Since the Division Directors provide general management and direction to all of the programs in each division, their work involves a significant amount of administrative work, in addition to working with subordinate program managers in the delivery of direct services to agency customers.
 Thus, the expenses of the offices are budgeted in this service area as opposed to being prorated among the twenty-one related service areas.

-• Describe how this service supports the agency mission

-Executive direction and administrative support is given to the operational divisions to provide them with a framework and the necessary resources to meet the agency's mission.
-The Agricultural Stewardship Unit within the Office of Policy, Planning, and Research is directly involved in environmental stewardship.

-Title 3.1 of the Code of Virginia establishes the powers for the Commissioner and the Board of Agriculture & Consumer Services and other entities related to the promotion of agricultural interests and providing consumer protection.
-(Certain powers and duties of the Department and other related entities are contained in other titles.)
+- Describe how this service supports the agency mission Executive direction and administrative support is given to the operational divisions to provide them with a framework and the necessary resources to meet the agency's mission.
+The Agricultural Stewardship Unit within the Office of Policy, Planning, and Research is directly involved in environmental stewardship. - Describe the Statutory Authority of this Service Title 3.2 of the Code of Virginia establishes the powers for the Commissioner, the Board of Agriculture & Consumer Services, the Divisions and Program Areas within the Department, and other entities related to the promotion of agricultural interests and providing consumer protection.

-Section 3.1-4 directs the Board of Agriculture and Consumer Services to advise the Governor on the state of the agricultural industry and to work closely with all agencies concerned with rural resources development.
+Section 3.2, Chapter 1directs the Board of Agriculture and Consumer Services to advise the Governor on the state of the agricultural industry and to work closely with all agencies concerned with rural resources development.

-Section 3.1-14 requires the Commissioner to see to the proper execution of the laws relating to the subject of his agency.
+Section 3.2, Chapter 1 requires the Commissioner to see to the proper execution of the laws relating to the subject of his agency.
 This section also requires the Commissioner to investigate and promote subjects relating to the improvement of agriculture.

-Title 3.1 and other titles establish responsibilities for the promulgation of regulations and the Commissioner's duties for administering these regulations.
+Title 3.2 and other titles establish responsibilities for the promulgation of regulations and the Commissioner's duties for administering these regulations.